Alexhuszagh/PyCPP/ROADMAP.md

 **Short-Term**

-    - Add asserts to make sure views are **NULL** terminated
-        - filesystem should be clear

     - Need to optimize narrow to wide conversions for the windows API
         - **CHECK** first if it's Unicode at the lowest level